-If you're ready to get started with our utility scale solar power forecasts, you're in luck, because it could not be simpler to spin up your own demonstration site.
+If you're ready to get started with our Utility Scale live and forecast data you're in luck, because it could not be simpler to spin up your own demonstration site.

-All you need to do, is provide Solcast with a bit of basic information about your solar farm asset.
-Once we have this information, we'll create a unique identifier for you solar farm site, which you can use to retrieve forecasts at that location, and to share your SCADA data further improve the forecasting accuracy.
+Doing this will require a bit of basic information about your solar farm asset.
+With this information, you'll use the API Toolkit to create you solar farm site, which you can use to retrieve forecasts at that location, and to share your SCADA data further improve the forecasting accuracy.

 To begin, Solcast requires only very basic information:

 - The solar farm name

 - The AC & DC rated capacity of the solar farm (in MW)

 - Is the solar farm a 1-axis tracking site?
 (Y/N)

 What will we do with the information you provide?

 Once we know the location of your solar farm, along with its capacity and tracking information, we'll use this information to begin generating power output forecasts based on those parameters.